 A quality colorist isn’t there to just mix up whatever colors you throw at the wall and apply them to your hair.
 These hair-care professionals aren’t only knowledgeable about shades—they also know which hues suit your skin tone and eye color and make you look even more stunning, as well as which will leave your skin looking dull.
 On some women, ash-brown, beige, or vanilla highlights can look gorgeous, but if your goal is to look more youthful, they aren’t always the best choice.
 “Ashy-toned highlights can make hair look dull and give off a grayish cast,” Dosso says.
 “Light reflects better off of more neutral, warmer tones, which ultimately creates shine.”

-You don’t have to go into debt creating a hair care regimen that keeps your hair and scalp healthy, but you should probably quit your $3 drugstore shampoo and conditioner habit.
+You don’t have to go into debt creating a hair-care regimen that keeps your hair and scalp healthy, but you should probably quit your $3 drugstore shampoo and conditioner habit.
 That tip goes triple if the products you use contain sulfates, which strip color fast and are extremely drying.
-Upgrade your hair care stash so that you’re always using color-safe products that contain nourishing ingredients.
+Upgrade your hair-care stash so that you’re always using color-safe products that contain nourishing ingredients.
 And don’t forget to add a clarifying shampoo like Joico K-PAK Color Therapy Shampoo to your routine at least once a week.
 “A good clarifying shampoo removes buildup like dry shampoo,” Saviano says.
 “You can’t walk around with dry shampoo for a week—your scalp has to breathe and be clean.”
-Don’t miss these other everyday mistakes that are aging your hair.

 Highlighting your hair is an art form—not exactly one you want to leave up to untrained hands, a box of drugstore dye, and spotty bathroom lighting.
 Just as the color of your highlights can age you or make you look more youthful and refreshed, so can the placement of those highlights.
 Even if you aren’t asking your stylist for ’90s zebra stripes (good riddance), there are ways to place foils that work in your favor—and ways that work against you.